 \section{Introduction}

-Clustering may be described as the partitioning of data into homogeneous groups.
-Classical clustering techniques employ a measure of dissimilarity in order to determine the allocation of data to different groups~\cite{Hartigan:Clustering:1975}.
-Modern approaches are based on probabilistic models where homogeneous groups of data follow the same distribution~\cite{Murua:Stanberry:Stutzle:2008,Everitt:Landau:Leese:Stahl:Cluster:2011}.
-From a statistical modeling viewpoint, clustering may be regarded as fitting a mixture model with the number of components unknown.
-When the number of clusters is fixed, observations can be readily allocated to clusters by maximum likelihood via the EM algorithm.
-Subsequently, the number of clusters often is determined by asymptotic model selection criteria (such as AIC and BIC~\cite{Fraley:Raftery:Model-Based:2002}).
-In Bayesian model-based clustering, a prior distribution is assumed on both parameters and groupings~\cite{Heard:Holmes:Stephens:Mosquitoes:2006}, such that the posterior distribution is on all possible allocations of the $\nobs$ observations to $C$ clusters, $1 \le C \le \nobs$.
-The goal of algorithms such as Bayesian hierarchical clustering~\citeeg{Heller:Ghahramani:Bayesian:2005} is to find the maximum \emph{a posteriori} (MAP) allocation of data.
-Alternatively, consensus clustering~\citeeg{strehl.ghosh02,monti.etal03} attempts to aggregate multiple potential cluster allocations.
-In Bayesian inference, these typically are sampled from the posterior distribution of cluster allocations, using Markov chain Monte Carlo (MCMC) techniques~\citeeg{Liu:2001, Robert:Casella:MonteCarlo:2004}.
+Clustering may be described as the task of partitioning data into homogeneous groups.
+While classical clustering techniques employ geometric measures of dissimilarity to distinguish between groups~\citep*{Hartigan:Clustering:1975}, modern approaches are based on probabilistic models where homogeneous groups of data follow the same distribution~\citep*{Murua:Stanberry:Stutzle:2008,Everitt:Landau:Leese:Stahl:Cluster:2011}.
+From the perspective of statistical inference, probabilistic clustering may be regarded as fitting a mixture model with the number of components unknown.

-While multiple ``weak'' cluster allocations can often be combined for superior partitioning of the data~\cite{topchy.etal03}, the search space over all cluster allocations is monumentally large, even for a few observations.
-That is, let $s(\nobs,C)$ denote the Stirling number of the second kind, i.e., the number of ways that the $\nobs$ observations can be classified into $C$ non-empty clusters.
-Then the number of possible groupings on $\nobs$ is given by $B(\nobs)=\sum_{C=1}^\nobs s(\nobs,C)$, called the Bell number.
-This number grows rapidly with $\nobs$, such that in our application with only $\nobs=14$ observations, $B(14) \approx 1.9\times 10^8$.
-For $\nobs=100$ observations, we have $B(100) \approx 4.8\times 10^{115}$.
-The expanse and complexity of this state space can render MCMC very challenging, suggesting that convergence diagnostics be prudently monitored.
+When the number of components is fixed, observations can be readily allocated to clusters by maximum likelihood via the EM algorithm.
+Subsequently, the number of clusters often is determined by model selection criteria such as AIC and BIC~\citep*{Fraley:Raftery:Model-Based:2002}.
+In Bayesian model-based clustering, a prior distribution is assumed on both parameters and groupings~\citep*{Heard:Holmes:Stephens:Mosquitoes:2006}, such that the posterior distribution is on all possible allocations of the $\nobs$ observations to $C$ clusters, $1 \le C \le \nobs$.
+When only the maximum \emph{a posteriori} (MAP) allocation of the data is sought, deterministic search algorithms such as Bayesian hierarchical clustering~\citep*{Heller:Ghahramani:Bayesian:2005} may be used.
+Alternatively, consensus clustering~\citep*[e.g.,][]{strehl.ghosh02,monti.etal03} attempts to aggregate multiple cluster allocations, often leading to superior partitioning of the data~\citep*{topchy.etal03}.
+In the Bayesian setting, the clusters to be aggregated are typically sampled from their posterior distribution using Markov chain Monte Carlo (MCMC) techniques~\citep*[e.g.,][]{Liu:2001, Robert:Casella:MonteCarlo:2004}.